-It is common knowledge to the Bible student that Jews had no dealings with the Samaritans — a mongrel race viewed as turncoats (John 4:9).
+It is common knowledge to the Bible student that Jews had no dealings with the Samaritans — a mixed race viewed as turncoats (Jn.
+4:9).
 Nonetheless, when an arrogant Jewish lawyer, in an attempt to justify himself, quipped: “Who is my neighbor?”

 A heart immersed in compassion will overcome superficial barriers.

-As he made his way toward the old home place, his gracious father saw him from a long way off, and being “moved with compassion,” ran and flung his arms around his neck.
+As he made his way toward the old home place, his gracious father saw him from a long way off.
+Being “moved with compassion,” ran and flung his arms around his neck.

 The father, of course, represents God.
-Even when we have disgraced ourselves, he still grievously feels for us, and wants us back.
-Compassion can bridge the gap between deity and human debauchery — when penitence is evidenced (cf. also Matthew 18:27).
+Even when we have disgraced ourselves, he still grievously feels for us and wants us back.
+Compassion can bridge the gap between deity and human debauchery — when penitence is evidenced (cf. also Mt.
+18:27).

 How can one continue to resist him in view of these wonderful truths?
-Can not the “goodness of God” lead us to repentance (Romans 2:4)?
+Can not the “goodness of God” lead us to repentance (Rom.
+2:4)?

 And what of our need to exhibit compassion to others?
-Can we not exclaim: “I will show compassion to others, because my Savior first showed compassion to me” (cf. 1 John 4:19)?
+Can we not exclaim: “I will show compassion to others, because my Savior first showed compassion to me” (cf. 1 Jn.
+4:19)?

 How the environment of our society, our homes, and our churches would be transformed if more adorned themselves with the mantle of compassion.